GET ORDAINED

 Example 1:

 “Alex and Toni have asked us to pause now, to remember the beautiful woman that helped Toni learn to love herself, and showed her how to love others -- Aunt Kiki.
-Kiki helped Alex and Toni through those early days of puppy love, and we know she’s here smiling down on them today, as they take this important step together.
-So with that in mind, let’s pause for a moment of silence, and send out some love to Kiki.”
+Kiki helped Alex and Toni through those early days of puppy love, and we know she’s here smiling down as they take this important step together.
+Let's pause for a moment of silence, smile with her, and send out some love to Kiki.”

 Example 2: